maxdlg/CyberPatriot/README.md

-### DO THE FORENSICS QUESTIONS FIRST, THEN RUN THE SCRIPT
+# DO THE FORENSICS QUESTIONS FIRST, THEN RUN THE SCRIPT
+### Steps to take
 1. updates
     * settings => software and updates => updates
     * check for updates daily, download and install automatically security updates